file-format/Docs/en/ebook/ebk.md

 }

 ## What is an EBK file?
-An EBK extension is used by the software **eBook Pro Viewer** when it saves an e-book file.
+An EBK extension is used by the software **eBook Pro Viewer** when it saves an eBook file.
 The eBook Pro is a software which can create eBooks and protect copyrighted information.
 An EBK file contains the encrypted and compressed version of an e-book which can be read using **eBook Pro Viewer**; after providing appropriate credentials for authentication.

 ## References